khalid-naami/khalid-naami.github.io/blog/2026-05-13-streamlit-python-quantitative-options-analysis.md

 ### Key Advantages for Options Traders:

 1.  **Real-Time Interactivity**: As market data streams in, Streamlit components can update dynamically.
 For a trader tracking intraday **Gamma Exposure (GEX)**, this real-time feedback is critical.
-2.  **Custom Visualization**: Using integration with **Plotly** or **Altair**, we can create 3D volatility surfaces or interactive payoff diagrams that allow users to simulate complex multi-leg strategies like Iron Condors or Butterfly Spreads.
+2.  **Custom Visualization**: Using integration with [Plotly for interactive data science](/blog/plotly-fintech-interactive-data-science-python), we can create 3D volatility surfaces or interactive payoff diagrams that allow users to simulate complex multi-leg strategies like Iron Condors or Butterfly Spreads.
 3.  **Rapid Prototyping**: In the fast-moving world of finance, an idea that takes weeks to deploy is often obsolete.
 Streamlit allows us to go from a Jupyter notebook concept to a production-ready dashboard in hours.

 ## Application in Dashboard Options